doinalangille/doinalangille.com/_posts/2020-06-26-naive-bayes-classifier-from-scratch.md

     return self.class_summary
 ```

 First, we separate the classes in the training data set.
 Then, calculate the mean and standard deviation for each class, as well as the prior probability of the class: `len(feature_values)/len(X)`.

-&nbsp

 ### 6. Predict